ascardoso/python/README.md

 <b>.
 Spectrogram.py</b> Loads a WAV recording and analyzes its audio spectrum to find the fundamental frequency (F₀) and harmonics.
 And displays a large spectrogram, FFT spectrum, and numbered harmonic frequencies for visual analysis.

+<b>.
+Outliner.py</b> An hierarchical thread/outliner app built with PySide6, letting you create, edit, reorder, indent, and outdent nested threads.
+It autosaves the hierarchy to a JSON file, preserving each thread’s title, text, ID, and children.

 ***  To run these scripts from terminal place them in a folder that is in PATH and run 'chmod +x <script>'